Safeguarding and Prevent

 How does the Prevent strategy apply to schools?

-From July 2015 all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
-Social media sites, including Facebook, Ask FM and Twitter, can be used by extremists to identify, target and contact young people.
-Many extremist groups who advocate violence use the internet as a means of either inciting violence against specific groups or providing information on carrying out terrorist acts.
+From July 2015, all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
+Social Media sites, including Facebook, Instagram and Twitter, can be used by extremists to identify, target and contact young people.
+Many extremist groups who advocate violence use the Internet as a means of either inciting violence against specific groups or providing information on carrying out terrorist acts.

 Across the UK, there have been many examples of vulnerable people being recruited by violent extremists either to travel abroad or to bring violence to their own towns and cities.
 The Internet is used to influence, recruit and communicate with those susceptible to the extremists’ ideology.